jcastaneyra/gatsby-blog/src/posts/hello.en.md

 and I am starting again, but for now this is a work in progress, I want to do this my personal page to reference what I like and what I am doing.

-In case you wanted to go to my old and ugly blog just [follow the link](http://old.jcastaneyra.com).
+In case you wanted to go to my old blog just [follow the link](http://old.jcastaneyra.com).